nadavk91/Argus-Eexercise/README.md

 python GitHubScrapper.py 10.0.0.19

-There you go. the script is running, and I jope everything worked well :)
+There you go. the script is running, and I hope everything worked well :)

 Nadav Kalma